All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Research review of semaglutide's effects on kidney function, analyzing FLOW trial data, preclinical evidence, biomarker studies, and emerging renoprotective mechanisms.

 Semaglutide has emerged as a proven renoprotective therapy, with the FLOW trial demonstrating a 24% reduction in major kidney events and significant preservation of eGFR over 3.4 years.
 Research across preclinical models, biomarker studies, and large-scale clinical trials reveals that semaglutide protects kidneys through anti-inflammatory, hemodynamic, and anti-fibrotic mechanisms that operate independently of its metabolic effects.
-This review synthesizes the full research landscape supporting semaglutide's role in kidney health.
+This review synthesizes the full research space supporting semaglutide's role in kidney health.

 Background: GLP-1 Receptor Biology in the Kidney